ajaviaad/neuroweave/README.md

 ## Note on Architecture Modification

-This model introduces a fully patched MLP architecture over the Mistral base, replacing all original activation functions with the custom AutoMixedActivation, a fusion of ReLU and SiLU.
-Corresponding weight gradients and safetensors partitions have been updated across layers (down_proj, gate_proj, up_proj), resulting in a substantially modified model distinct from the original.

-Weight changes are reflected in: model.layers.*.mlp.*.weight across all shards (model-00001/02/03-of-00003.safetensors).
+This model is a heavily modified derivative of Mistral-7B.
+It introduces a novel AutoMixedActivation mechanism and customized transformer behavior with proven architectural and gradient-level differences.
+While based on open-source foundations, the resulting model behavior, weights, and activation logic reflect a distinct innovation.